Graph-Based Biomarker Discovery and Interpretation for Alzheimer's Disease: Introduction

-The clinical potential of blood-based indicators associated with AD—namely amyloid \(\beta\) (A\(\beta\)1-42 and A\(\beta\)1-40), phosphorylated tau (pTau), neurofilament light chain (NfL), and glial fibrillary acidic protein (GFAP)—is significant as they show strong associations with those indicators used by traditional (largely inaccessible) medical imaging methods \cite{Blennow2018}.
-Despite these advancements, the field faces the challenge of achieving a holistic understanding of how these biomarkers interconnect and correlate with each other and with the multifaceted pathophysiology of AD \cite{Hampel2023-personalizedmed}.
-This comprehensive understanding is crucial for optimizing the diagnostic and prognostic utility of blood-based biomarkers and for paving the way to personalized medicine in AD.
+The clinical potential of blood-based indicators associated with AD, namely amyloid \(\beta\) (A\(\beta\)1-42 and A\(\beta\)1-40), phosphorylated tau (pTau), neurofilament light chain (NfL), and glial fibrillary acidic protein (GFAP), are significant as they show strong associations with those indicators used by standard medical imaging methods~\cite{Blennow2018}.
+Despite these advancements, it is challenging to achieve a holistic understanding of how these biomarkers interconnect and correlate with each other and with the multifaceted pathophysiology of AD~\cite{Hampel2023-personalizedmed}.
+This comprehensive understanding is crucial to optimize the diagnostic and prognostic utility of blood-based biomarkers and to pave the way to personalized medicine in AD.
 Addressing this challenge requires concerted efforts in research to explain the complex interactions among these biomarkers and to validate their collective diagnostic value across diverse populations.

 A common approach in biomarker identification is the panel-based method, which involves generating multiple sets of biomarkers, training predictive models, and selecting the set with the highest accuracy metric.
-Details of some of these "performance" driven methods is given in Appendix Section \ref{related-work1}.
 The primary objective of these studies is solely to maximize accuracy, leading them to eliminate a large set of biomarkers before training the model.
 This could potentially eliminate redundant but important biomarkers, thus affecting the discovery process.
 At the same time, a key limitation of these methods is that they are driven towards finding the \textit{smallest subset} of biomarkers that maximize model performance, potentially overlooking many important biomarkers.
 These works often fail to explore the interdependency between biomarkers, instead observing them in isolation purely as predictive features.

 Various studies in the literature employing similar models have unearthed disparate biomarkers, sometimes even when utilizing identical datasets \cite{s19}.
 This is attributed to the different objective functions being optimized.
 For instance, logistic regression optimizes the likelihood of an observation, while tree-based models optimize the splits on each node based on an impurity metric.
 The implementation of the model and the interplay between different features also influence which biomarkers are deemed significant for AD.
 While accuracy metrics aid in identifying the most effective model, determining the optimal model in terms of insights into disease and potential biomarker drug targets remains an open question \cite{review}.
 Models achieving high accuracy may focus on a select few biomarkers, potentially overlooking a spectrum of other important ones.
 Addressing this discrepancy and investigating why similar models, even when applied to the same datasets, yield distinct biomarkers poses significant challenges.